shawn1m/overture/README.md

 # overture
 [![Build Status](https://travis-ci.org/shawn1m/overture.svg)](https://travis-ci.org/shawn1m/overture)

-Overture is a DNS dispatcher written in Go.
+Overture is a DNS server/dispatcher written in Go.

 Overture means an orchestral piece at the beginning of a classical music composition, just like DNS which is nearly the first step of surfing the Internet.